Basics: An example workflow

 ["sorted_reads/A.bam", "sorted_reads/B.bam"]

-The function is particularly useful when the pattern contains multiple wildcards.
+This is particularly useful when the pattern contains multiple wildcards.
 For example,

 expand("sorted_reads/{sample}.{replicate}.bam", sample=SAMPLES, replicate=[0, 1])